nacimgoura/instagram-profilecrawl/README.md

  - It's possible to crawl multiple accounts
  - crawl each post with number of likes and comments
  - crawl date, localization, description, tags and mention
- - work with all type of media
- - support multiple image
+ - crawl image and video
- - work with different language
+ - work with instagram in different language (english, french, german...)

- **For selenium, the movements of the user on the browser can influence the behavior of the script.
- Don't move the mouse in the browser.**
+ - Headless mode

 ## Install
 ```